-She has presented her research in papers and lecture-recitals at several national conferences, including the American Society for Eighteenth-Century Studies, the Group for Early Modern Cultural Studies, Feminist Theory and Music, and the Society for Seventeenth-Century Music, as well as at international conferences in Rome.
-Lisbon, and Oxford.
-Her scholarship, which examines early modern to contemporary music, intersects with her other interests: gender, performance theory, film theory and cultural theory.
+She has presented her research in papers and lecture-recitals at several national conferences, including the American Society for Eighteenth-Century Studies, the Group for Early Modern Cultural Studies, Feminist Theory and Music, and the Society for Seventeenth-Century Music, as well as at international conferences in Rome, Lisbon, and Oxford.

 The most important aspect of her work, however, is how her research returns to the classroom.
-For her dedication to her students she has won several teaching awards, including UCLA's most prestigious teaching honor from the Academic Senate Committee, and she was a Lilly Teaching Fellow (2014-15).
+Ray was a Lilly Teaching Fellow (2014-15), which resulted in an essay on critical music literacy published in Engaging Students: Essays in Music Pedagogy (2015).
+She was awarded the Creating Inclusive Excellence Grant from MSU’s Office of Inclusion and Intercultural Initiatives to create a “social justice curriculum” for undergraduate students (2017).
+Finally, for her dedication to her students she has won several teaching awards, including UCLA's most prestigious teaching honor from the Academic Senate Committee and the Dortha J. and John D. Withrow Excellence in Teaching Award (2017).